czdtech/fb-jf/src/content/games/cake-slice-ninja.en.md

 - <!-- i18n:faq:id=faq:cake-slice-ninja:any-twofinger-tricks-50c2fa17 -->
   Any two‑finger tricks?
 On touch devices, multi‑finger swipes can cover more area if supported.
 - <!-- i18n:faq:id=faq:cake-slice-ninja:how-to-avoid-bombs-afbe5ed8 -->
   How to avoid bombs?
-Track their fuses and paths; never complete a swipe that crosses a bomb.
+Track their fuses and paths; never complete a `Swipe` that crosses a bomb.